reshi-rajan/blog/reshiblog/content/research.md

 ###### Research Interests

-My research interests are currently focused on comparative political behavior & institutions, quantitative methods, and formal theory.
-My research specifically looks at ways in which institutional arrangements (e.g. voting systems, system of government, etc.) influence voters views on economic conditions and the clarity of responsibility of economic conditions.
+My research interests are currently focused on comparative political behavior & institutions and quantitative methodology.
+My substantive interests specifically looks at the ways in which institutional arragenments shape voters' preferences among parties.
+I supplement this with methodological research questions about the ways to improve our ability to estimate the effects of institutional arrangements on voters and accurately estimate the spatial and spatio-temporal effects of institutions on voter behavior.

 ###### MA Thesis

-My MA thesis looks at which voters follow HTV cards in Australia; it can be found at this [link](https://outlookuga-my.sharepoint.com/:b:/g/personal/rr09094_uga_edu/EbzzR8jrNJNPmnd7rgrYiRwBrre4t6K7_sQ3tbIDP3tj4A?e=RsyyaZ).
+My MA thesis looked at which voters follow How To Vote cards in Australia; it can be found at this [link](https://outlookuga-my.sharepoint.com/:b:/g/personal/rr09094_uga_edu/EbzzR8jrNJNPmnd7rgrYiRwBrre4t6K7_sQ3tbIDP3tj4A?e=RsyyaZ).

 ###### Works in Progress

-1. The Effects of Compulsory Voting: A Case Study in Karnataka, India _with Shane P. Singh_
+1. Does Toothless Compulsory Voting Increase Turnout?
+Evidence from India _with Shane P. Singh_

 2. Modeling Ideological Polarization: Spatial Modeling of Ideological Shifts